Learning Action Conditions from Instructional Manuals for Instruction Understanding: Introduction

-To benchmark the proposed task, we consider two types of models, one only takes a pair of input descriptions and predicts their relation \textbf{without other contexts}, and the other takes the entire instruction paragraphs into account to leverage \textbf{contextualized} global information.
-It is shown that weak supervisions can benefit learning with limited labeled data in many NLP tasks~\cite{plankagic2018distant,hedderich2020transfer}, thus we also propose different ways to combine annotated and unlabelled data to further improve the model performance.

-We evaluate the models on a held-out test-set of the annotated data, where we observe the contextualized models outperform the non-contextualized counterparts by a large margin (\textgreater~20\% F1-score), and that our proposed heuristics further improve the contextualized models significantly (\textgreater~6\% F1-score) on the low-resource setting.
-In addition, we conduct ablation studies on the designed heuristics to assess their respective contributions to provide more in-depth analysis of the nature of both our task and the utilized instructions.
+We benchmark two strong baselines based on pretrained language models with or without instruction contexts on our annotated held-out test-set, where the models are asked to make predictions \textit{exhaustively} on \textbf{every possible dependency}.
+We observe that contextualized information is essential (\textgreater~20\% F1-score gain over non-contextualized counterparts), and that our proposed heuristics are able to augment an effective weakly-supervised training data to further improve the performance (\textgreater~6\% F1-score gain) on the low-resource setting.
+However, the best results are still well below human performance (\textgreater~20\% F1-score difference).

-Our key contributions are three-fold: (1) We propose the action-condition inference task and create a densely human-annotated dataset to spur research on structural instruction comprehensions.
-(2) We design heuristics utilizing entity tracing, keywords, and temporal common sense to construct effective large-scale weak supervisions.
-(3) We benchmark model performance on the proposed task to shed lights on future research in this direction.
+Our key contributions are three-fold: (1) We propose an action-condition inference task and create a densely human-annotated \textit{evaluation dataset} to spur research on structural instruction comprehensions.
+(2) We design linguistic-centric heuristics utilizing entity tracing, keywords, and temporal reasoning to construct effective large-scale weak supervisions.
+(3) We benchmark models on the proposed task to shed lights on future research.